After all, what is Tourette’s syndrome? What tics does it cause? doctor explains

 With that in mind, Lifestyle ao Minuto asked Mónica Vasconcellos, a pediatric neurologist and president of the Portuguese Society of Pediatric Neurology (SPNP), some questions about this “neuropsychiatric disorder characterized by multiple motor and phonetic tics, which fluctuate in intensity”.

-To be considered a diagnosis of Tourette’s, there must be several motor tics and “one or more vocal tics, occurring several times a day, over a period of more than one year”.
-Generally, “the starting age is always before age 18,” she adds.
+To be considered the diagnosis of Tourette, it is necessary that there are several motor tics and “one or more vocal tics, which occur several times a day, for a period greater than one year”.
+Generally, “the starting age is always before 18 years old”, he adds.

 What is Tourette’s Syndrome?